greyscalepress/workshop-kit/Workshop_Notes.md

 # Information:
 *************
-Information to provide in the begging.
+Information to provide in the beginning.
 * Each workshop "intervenant" must introduce himself in PechaKucha style.
 * Expose the time schedule of the workshop.
 * Explain work methodology (Project Canvas)